armandnjapou/microcommerce/README.md

 Microcommerce

-A simple SpringBoot project to perform CRUD on products
+A simple SpringBoot project to perform CRUD on products using h2 database